SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

-Half-open ranges are particularly useful when you work with zero-based lists such as arrays, where it is useful to count up to (but not including) the length of the list:
+Half-open ranges are particularly useful when you work with zero-based lists such as arrays, where it's useful to count up to (but not including) the length of the list:

 .. testcode:: rangeOperators